Tutorials, Examples, and Demos¶

-Tables including pandas integration, Time Series, Plot Actions, Heatmaps, Category Plots, Treemaps, Histograms, EasyForm, Output Containers, Magics to access the JVM.
+Tables including pandas integration, Time Series, Heatmaps, Category Plots, Treemaps, Histograms, EasyForm, Output Containers, Groovy Magic.

 Tables, Plotting, EasyForm.

-EasyForm, Output Widget, Output Containers and Layout Managers, Groovy interface to Jupyter JS Widgets, Styling Widgets, Interactive recomputation.
+EasyForm, Output Containers and Layout Managers, Groovy interface to Jupyter JS Widgets, Interactive recomputation.

 Tablesaw Pandas for the JVM.

-Plain Spark cluster computing using on Scala, Spark Magic for deeper integration, and the Flint time series library.
+Spark cluster computing based on Scala, and the Flint time series library.